lue-bird/elm-syntax-to-fsharp/README.md

 Print pure [`elm-syntax`](https://dark.elm.dmy.fr/packages/stil4m/elm-syntax/latest/) declarations as [F#](https://fsharp.org/) code.

-While that might already be useful on its own, you can even compile the generated F# further into rust etc using [fable](https://fable.io/).
+While that might already be useful on its own (wasm target etc), you can even compile the generated F# further into rust etc using [fable](https://fable.io/).

 ```elm